boofiboi/FiveM-Discord-Presence/README.md

 # Usage

 The script itself does not have any usable commands/events.
+(This will get changed in a later update as of 15.5.24!)

 # Issues?